runyanjake/lazyvim/README.md

 4. Start nvim, and let all the packages install.
 Done!

 ### Client

-(This example is installing Alacritty on MacOS)
+#### MacOS
-1. For MacOS you can download a release from `https://github.com/alacritty/alacritty/releases` or get it using Homebrew
+1. Download a release from `https://github.com/alacritty/alacritty/releases` or get it using Homebrew
 ```
 brew install --cask alacritty
 ```